ccs-amsterdam/middlecat-react/README.md

 The AuthForm is a component for a Login/Logout screen.
 It is also possible to make a custom screen, for which useMiddlecat returns the signIn and signOut methods and a loading state.

 By default, the refresh_token is not stored.
-This is safer, but has the downside that a user will have to authenticate for every new session (including refreshing the page and opening other tabs).
-A more convenient alternative is to set `useMiddlecat({storeToken: true})`.
+This is safer, but has the downside that a user will have to authenticate for every new session (including refreshing the page and opening multiple tabs).
+A more convenient alternative is to set storeToken to true in the MiddlecatProvider (`<MiddlecatProvider storeToken={true}`).
 This stores the refresh token in localstorage.
-This is less secure because the tokens could be more easily stolen in case of a XSS attack, so it is not recommended if data is very sensitive.
+This is less secure because the tokens could be more easily stolen in case of a XSS attack, so it is not recommended if data is sensitive.
 Also see the excellent explanation on [Auth0](https://auth0.com/docs/secure/tokens/refresh-tokens/refresh-token-rotation) for some details on how refresh token rotation mitigates the risk somewhat.
 If you want both convenience and security, read on about using React with a (small, optionally stateless) backend.

 ## React with a samesite backend (e.g. NextJS)